GridProtectionAlliance/openhistorian-python/docs/README.md

 The openHistorian Python API is used for high-speed reading and writing of time-series data with the openHistorian.

-The openHistorian is a back office system designed to efficiently integrate and archive process control data, e.g., SCADA, synchrophasor, digital fault recorder or any other time-series data used to support process operations.
+The openHistorian is an open source system designed to efficiently integrate and archive process control data, e.g., SCADA, synchrophasor, digital fault recorder or any other time-series data used to support process operations.
 The openHistorian is optimized to store and retrieve large volumes of time-series data quickly and efficiently, including high-resolution sub-second information that is measured very rapidly, e.g., many thousands of times per second.
+See [2-page pdf flyer](https://gridprotectionalliance.org/docs/products/openhistorian/OpenHistorian2018.pdf).

 # Overview
 The openHistorian 2 is built using the [SNAPdb Engine](http://www.gridprotectionalliance.org/technology.asp#SnapDB) - a key/value pair archiving technology.
 SNAPdb was developed to significantly improve the ability to handle extremely large volumes of real-time streaming data and directly serve the data to consuming applications and systems.
 See the Python API implementation of [SNAPdb](https://github.com/GridProtectionAlliance/openhistorian-python/tree/main/src/snapDB).